Georgian Court University values the education of the total student and recognizes that learning takes place both inside and outside the classroom.

 Regarding Situations Not Covered Above:

-For all courses except GEN199 WI:Discovering Self in the Universe, GEN400 WI:Visioning a Future, and the courses that satisfy the religious studies, ethics, women and gender General Education requirements, students who want to take a course based at a location that is not their location and that is closed to students from their location can enroll in the course with the approval of their academic advisor.
+For all courses except GEN199 WI:Discovering Self in the Universe, GEN400 WI:Visioning a Future, and the courses that satisfy the religious studies, ethics, and women and gender General Education requirements, students who want to take a course based at a location that is not their location and that is closed to students from their location can enroll in the course with the approval of their academic advisor.
 Before giving approval, the academic advisor should ensure that the student will not be taking a seat needed by students who are in the program at the other location.
 The academic advisor should complete and submit the appropriate registration form via e-mail to the Office of the Registrar to enroll the student in the course at the other location, and copy the student and, if the course is in the student's major, the student’s department chair on the e-mail.

 For GEN199 WI:Discovering Self in the Universe, GEN400 WI:Visioning a Future, the academic advisor should e-mail the student’s request to the director of the General Education program, who will make a decision about the request after considering the enrollment needs of the students at that location.
 If the student’s request is granted, the director of the General Education program should complete and submit the appropriate registration form via e-mail to the Office of the Registrar to enroll the student in the course at the other location, and copy the student on the e-mail.